MakeSchool-Tutorials/Voicey-Rails-iOS-Tutorial/P06-Associations/content.md

 ### Adding Memos to User

-Add the following to your _User.rb_ file:
+Add the following to your user.rb file:

 ```ruby
 has_many :memos
 ```

-Your _User.rb_ file should look like this now:
+Your user.rb file should look like this now:

 ```ruby
 class User < ApplicationRecord